REGISTRATION Now Open!

-Swimming breaks are available at sites where local lakes are available.
-Sometimes when swimming is not available we'll still have the opportunity to use boats or even sometimes build them out of cardboard for our games.
+Swimming is available at sites where safe swimming spots are available.
+Sometimes when swimming is not available we still have the opportunity to use boats or even build them out of cardboard.

-These sessions are typically organized around extended rounds of a live action strategic game called Dominion.
-We will roll out all the relics, characters and backstory, but Tactical Sessions require higher levels of fair play and maturity.
-Tactical Sessions feature stricter rules, more competition and a greater focus on team strategy and battlefield tactics.
+Tactical Weeks suggested ages 12-16 These weeks are typically organized around extended rounds of a live action strategic game called Dominion.
+We roll out all the relics, characters and backstory, but Tactical Weeks require higher levels of fair play and maturity.
+Tactical Weeks feature stricter gaming rules, more competition and a greater focus on team strategy and battlefield tactics.

-Counselors join their teams in the fray seeking to instill the best spirit of the game and let be what will be!
+Counselors join their teams in the fray seeking to instill the best spirit of the game but they will let be what will be!

-The main difference between Classic Sessions and Free Role Play Sessions is that in Classic Sessions there is a schedule, in Free Role Play Sessions the different activities of camp are always open and you can go WHERE you like, WHEN you like!
+In Theatrical Weeks there is no schedule!
+Different activities of camp are always open and you can go WHERE you like, WHENEVER you like!

 We typically have upgraded encounters, new set pieces to explore as well as a fortified town ready to inhabit.
-You can build in the Armory all day, join tactical battles in The Realm, seek out mysteries and hazards in the town or wilderness and build political and financial power near the castle.
-Raise a rebel army with hobgoblin bandits and sieze the castle.
+You can build in the Armory all day, join tactical battles in The Realm, seek out or create your own mysteries and hazards in the town or wilderness and build political and financial power near the castle.
+Raise a rebel army with hobgoblin bandits and seize the castle.
 Disappear into the library and unlock the ability to create and use magical potions.
-Or... just relax in the natural beauty of the woods.
+Or... find Johnnie Robin and just relax in the natural beauty of the woods.

-In any case, YOU AND YOUR FRIENDS will have a large responsibility for helping to create the world we will all be inhabiting.
-Be prepared to immerse yourself in your character and in The Realm at a much higher level.
+In any case, you and your friends will have a large responsibility for helping to create the world we will all be inhabiting.
+Be prepared to immerse yourself in your character and in the Realm at a much deeper level.

-Adventures in Cardboard is raising the competitive stakes of one of our tactical sessions to the limit of what’s possible.
-More of a post-apocalyptic survival situation than competing kingdoms, you and a small band of comrades will be dropped into the wilderness with only a cardboard dagger each.
-While battling with other small groups for control of the forest, not only must you build everything from scratch, but you must first find tools and supplies before you can even start!
+This week raises the competitive stakes to the limit of what’s possible.
+More of a post-apocalyptic survival situation than competing kingdoms, you will be dropped into the wilderness with only a cardboard dagger.
+Find or form a small band of comrades as quickly as you can then battle with other small groups for control of the forest.
+Not only must you build everything from scratch, but you must first find tools and supplies before you can even start building weapons and gear!

 Outside of each team’s unique crafting area, anything that you carry with you (except your dagger) can be looted if you are tagged out.
 Your small band can bond or split with other bands, self-selecting into a shifting alliance of teams within pre-defined rules that will keep the game competitive throughout the week!

-Hard Tactical is an experience designed for the most mature and cooperative players; toxic behavior of any sort can simply not be tolerated.
-Hard Tactical might be for you if you are looking to be your best self in an extremely competitive environment and if you are willing to be a cooperative and forgiving person who is prepared to lose every day while having a great time striving for an impossible victory!
+Hard Tactical is an experience designed for the most mature and cooperative players; toxic behavior of any sort simply cannot be tolerated.
+Hard Tactical might be for you if you are looking to be your best self in an extremely competitive environment where loss is constant!

 2021 Summer Schedule